-I had to go poke Cowboy awake so he could say goodbye.
+I slipped in to poke Cowboy awake so he wouldn’t miss saying goodbye.

 I was thinking more like 1 p.m., maybe 2.